Georg Brintrup: Life and career

 In 1978 he wrote his first audio play for the SWF radio station in Baden-Baden.
 This special form of an audio play is in the tradition of the "acoustical film" by Max Ophüls.
 Sounds, noises, words and music are treated and used equally while recording.
 To date, Brintrup has written and directed about 30 "acoustical films" for various German radio stations.

-In 1979 he made his first film essay for television Ich räume auf (Putting Things Straight), based on a polemic pamphlet of expressionistic poet Else Lasker-Schüler.
+In 1979 he made his first film essay for television Putting Things Straight, based on a polemic pamphlet of expressionistic poet Else Lasker-Schüler.
 The film's topic is the exploitation and corruption of aesthetic productions.